vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ---
 ### What to wear outside

-Based on the outside temperature defined what to wear when you go outside.
+Based on the outside temperature, determine what to wear when you go outside.

 <img src="images_templates/what_to_wear.png" alt="What to wear outside" width="100px" />